brooklynrail/brooklynrail-platform/content/events/2020/11/radical-poetry-reading-with-cole-swensen.md

 ---
 title: Radical Poetry Reading with Cole Swensen
-deck: Featuring political poetry read by Etel Adnan, Amit Dwibedy, Susan Howe, and Ghazal Mosadeq.
+deck: Featuring political poetry read by Etel Adnan, Biswamit Dwibedy, Susan Howe, and Ghazal Mosadeq.
-summary: Poet Cole Swensen curates the 13th installment in a weekly series of Radical Poetry Readings, featuring Etel Adnan, Amit Dwibedy, Susan Howe, and Ghazal Mosadeq.
+summary: Poet Cole Swensen curates the 13th installment in a weekly series of Radical Poetry Readings, featuring Etel Adnan, Biswamit Dwibedy, Susan Howe, and Ghazal Mosadeq.
 people:
   - person: cole-swensen
     event_bio: Cole Swensen has published 17 volumes of poetry and a collection of